prrao87/patent-classification/README.md

 ![](img/svm_modified_huber_best.png)

-Each value in a cell represents the fraction of samples in each class that were correctly classified.
+Each value in the diagonal cells represents the fraction of samples in each class that were correctly classified.
 As can be seen, applying class weighting based on the imbalance in the training data results in model with a moderately decent predictive power for the majority and minority classes in this dataset.

 ---
 ## Can we do better with transformers?